StarDuster/sock/README.md

 # What's this

-This is the sock program metioned in \<TCP/IP Illustrated\> Vol.1, I just transported it to github.You can visit the author's mainpage in [http://www.icir.org/christian/index.html](http://www.icir.org/christian/index.html)
+This is Richard Stevens' sock program metioned in \<TCP/IP Illustrated\> Vol.1, and updated by Christian Kreibich so that it can run on Linux FreeBSD and Mac OS X, I just transported it to github.

+You can visit the program in [http://www.icir.org/christian/sock.html](http://www.icir.org/christian/sock.html), or visit the author's mainpage in [http://www.icir.org/christian/index.html](http://www.icir.org/christian/index.html)

 # How to install
 ```